 The Railway Carriage Experience is the latest attraction at HaTachana, a multimedia experience taking you through the history of the station all created within a railway carriage.
-The attraction uses special effects, holograms and 3D videos to bring the history to life.
+The attraction uses special effects, holograms, and 3D videos to bring history to life.

 Where: 1 Koifmann Street, Tel Aviv at the southern end of Neve Tzedek.